deNBI/cloud-user-docs/wiki/Concept/openstack.md

 OpenStack Networking (Neutron) is a system for managing networks and IP addresses.
 OpenStack Networking ensures the network is not a bottleneck or limiting factor in a cloud deployment, and gives users self-service ability, even over network configurations.

 OpenStack Networking provides networking models for different applications or user groups.
 Standard models include flat networks or VLANs that separate servers and traffic.
-OpenStack Networking manages IP addresses, allowing for dedicated static IP addresses or DHCP.
+Furthermore OpenStack Networking manages IP addresses, allowing for dedicated static IP addresses or DHCP.
 Floating IP addresses let traffic be dynamically rerouted to any resources in the IT infrastructure, so users can redirect traffic during maintenance or in case of a failure.

 Users can create their own networks, control traffic, and connect servers and devices to one or more networks.
 Administrators can use software-defined networking (SDN) technologies like OpenFlow to support high levels of multi-tenancy and massive scale.
 OpenStack networking provides an extension framework that can deploy and manage additional network services—such as intrusion detection systems (IDS), load balancing, firewalls, and virtual private networks (VPN).